uvatoc/uvatoc.github.io/src/content/week5.md

 # Reading

-This week focuses on material in [Ch.
-5, Code as data, data as code](/docs/tcs-chapter5.pdf) from the TOC textbook (which you already read last week, but we go into more depth on this week).
+This week focuses on material in [Chapter 5: Code as data, data as code](/docs/tcs-chapter5.pdf) from the TCS textbook (which you already read last week, but we go into more depth on this week).
 The main theorems we focus on are in [Section 5.2](https://introtcs.org/public/lec_04_code_and_data.html#countingcircuitsec).

 The TCS book does not provide a detailed presentation of the